-It is important that the outcome be something that the children (as well as other people) value.
+It is important that the outcome is something that children (as well as other people) value.
 Ensuring that the audience for a final outcome extends beyond the school community, ultimately aiming to provide a service, increases the pupils' motivation and engagement.
-So far at Alverton, outcomes have included exhibitions, magazines sold in a local shop, a website, an art exhibition at a local gallery, a charity auction and a stall at the town's farmers' market.
-Parental involvement and interest has increased and the school has reached out into the wider community.
+So far at Alverton, outcomes have included exhibitions, magazines sold in a local shop, a website, art exhibitions at local galleries, an auction, a stall at the town's farmers' market, a charity fundraiser for the World Wildlife fund, a pipeline challenge to twin our toilets and a Penzance Plastic Free awareness event.
+Parental involvement and interest has increased and the school has reached out into the wider community both nationally and globally.